 For the study, conducted at the Molecular Mind Laboratory (MoMiLab) of the IMT School for Advanced Studies, Lucca, the researchers enrolled 34 healthy young volunteers and divided them in two groups.
 The first one practiced Transcendental Meditation 40 minutes per day in two sessions of 20 minutes each, one in the morning and the other in the evening; the second group did not change its daily routine.

-At the beginning of the study, the researchers also measured through psychometric questionnaires the anxiety and of all the participants, as well as their ability to manage stressful situations.
-Each individual was also subjected to a imaging test (fMRI), in order to measure brain activity at rest and changes in the functional connectivity among different cerebral areas.
+At the beginning of the study, the researchers also measured through psychometric questionnaires the anxiety and stress level of all the participants, as well as their ability to manage stressful situations.
+Each individual was also subjected to a functional magnetic resonance imaging test (fMRI), in order to measure brain activity at rest and changes in the functional connectivity among different cerebral areas.
 After three months, at the end of the study, the same tests were repeated.
 (MORE)

 Source: Medical Xpress